 Why You Should Make Your Own Hummus (Instead Of Buying It)

 Since hummus is so easy to make at home and freezes really well, I am always surprised when people buy it pre-fab at the store.
-You can pay five to six dollars for a little less than a cup worth of hummus, or buy a can of chickpeas for about ninety-seven cents, lemon and garlic for roughly a dollar or two, and I would hope you already have oil salt and pepper at home!
+You can pay five to six dollars for a little less than a cup worth of hummus, or buy a can of chickpeas for about ninety-seven cents.
+Lemon and garlic cost roughly a dollar or two, and I would hope you already have oil salt and pepper at home!

 You will need:

-1 540ml can of Garbanzo Beans (Chickpeas)
+- 1 540ml can of Garbanzo Beans (Chickpeas)- drained and rinsed

-1 cup of oil (I prefer olive oil)
+- 1 cup of oil (I prefer olive oil)

-and salt and pepper to taste
+- salt and pepper to taste

-Start by draining all the liquid from your chickpeas and rinsing them very well under cold water.
+1. Start by draining all the liquid from your chickpeas and rinsing them very well under cold water.
 You can save the brine for future use (I'll cover this in a future post) or simply toss it.
 It is just the liquid that the chickpeas were cooked in while they were processed.

-Once the Chickpeas are rinsed, add them to your food processor with half the oil, garlic, lemon and salt.
+2. Once the Chickpeas are rinsed, add them to your food processor with half the oil, garlic, lemon and salt.
 Blitz them until the chickpeas are smooth.
-Once it starts getting a little harder to blitz the paste, add the rest of the olive oil to the mix and keep going.
+Once it starts getting a little harder to blitz the paste, add some more of the olive oil to the mix and keep going.

-- 2.5 cloves garlic crushed
+- 2 cloves garlic crushed or minced

-- 2 lemons juiced
+- 1 whole lemons juiced

-- 1 tsp salt
+- 1 teaspoon salt